iterative/terraform-provider-iterative/README.md

 ## Documentation

-You can find detailed documentation on how to configure and use the Iterative Provider [here](https://registry.terraform.io/providers/iterative/iterative/latest).
+More details on configuring and using the Iterative Provider are in the [documentation](https://registry.terraform.io/providers/iterative/iterative/latest/docs).

 ## Support